vegaprotocol/vegacapsule/readme.md

 Error: failed to start network: failed to start network: failed to start vega network: failed to run node sets: failed to wait for node sets: failed to run testnet-nodeset-xxxxxxx job: starting deadline has been exceeded
 ```

 To solve it, ensure that you are on the `main` branch.
-This can be checked with the command `git branch`
+This can be checked with the command `git branch`.